domoticz/domoticz/scripts/dzVents/documentation/README.md

 	 - The index of your device (the name may change, the index will usually stay the same),
 	 - The name/id of your device followed by a time constraint (similar to what you can do):
 		 - `['myDevice']  = { 'at 15:*', 'at 22:** on sat, sun' }` The script will be executed if `myDevice` was changed and it is either between 15:00 and 16:00 or between 22:00 and 23:00 in the weekend.
  - **timer = { ... }**: a list of time triggers like `every minute` or `at 17:*`.
-See [below](#timer-trigger-options).
+See [below](#timer_trigger_options).
  - **variables = { ... }**: a list of user variable-names as defined in Domoticz ( Setup > More options > User variables).
 If any of the variables listed here changes, the script is executed.
- - **security = { ... }**: a list of security states.
+ - **security = { domoticz.SECURITY_ARMEDAWAY, domoticz.SECURITY_ARMEDHOME, domoticz.SECURITY_DISARMED}**: a list of one or more security states.
 If the security state in Domoticz changes and it matches with any of the states listed here, the script will be executed.

 ### execute = function(domoticz, device/variable, triggerInfo) ... end
 When al the above conditions are met (active == true and the on section has at least one matching rule) then this function is called.
 This is the heart of your script.
 The function receives three possible parameters:

- - the [domoticz object](#domoticz-object-api).
+ - the [domoticz object](#Domoticz_object_API).
 This gives access to almost everything in your Domoticz system including all methods to manipulate them like modifying switches or sending notifications.
 More about the domoticz object below.
- - the actual [device](#device-object-api) or [variable](#variable-object-api) that was defined in the **on** part and caused the script to be called. **Note: of course, if the script was triggered by a timer event, or a security-change event this parameter is *nil*!
+ - the actual [device](#Device_object_API) or [variable](#Variable_object_API) that was defined in the **on** part and caused the script to be called. **Note: of course, if the script was triggered by a timer event, or a security-change event this parameter is *nil*!
 You may have to test this in your code if your script is triggered by timer events AND device events**
  - information about what triggered the script.
 This is a small table with two keys:
 		* **triggerInfo.type**: (either domoticz.EVENT_TYPE_TIMER, domoticz.EVENT_TYPE_DEVICE, domoticz.EVENT_TYPE_SECURITY or domoticz.EVENT_TYPE_VARIABLE): was the script executed due to a timer event, device-change event, security-change or user variable-change event?
 		* **triggerInfo.trigger**: which timer rule triggered the script in case the script was called due to a timer event. or the security state that triggered the security trigger rule.
-See [below](#timer-trigger-options) for the possible timer trigger options.
+See [below](#timer_trigger_options) for the possible timer trigger options.
 Note that dzVents lists the first timer definition that matches the current time so if there are more timer triggers that could have been triggering the script, dzVents only picks the first for this trigger property.

 ### data = { ... }
 The optional data section allows you to define variables that will be persisted between script runs.
 These variables can get a value in your execute function (e.g. `domoticz.data.previousTemperature = device.temperature`) and the next time the script is executed this value is again available in your code (e.g. `if (domoticz.data.previousTemperature < 20) then ...`.
-For more info see the section [persistent data](#persistent-data). *Note that this functionality is kind of experimental.
+For more info see the section [persistent data](#Persistent_data). *Note that this functionality is kind of experimental.
 It can be a bit fragile so don't let your entire domotica system depend on the current state of these variables.*

 ### logging = { ... }
 The optional logging setting allows you to override the global logging setting of dzVents as set in Setup > Settings > Other > EventSystem > dzVents Log Level.
 This can be handy when you only want this script to have extensive debug logging while the rest of your script execute silently.
 You have these options: